 Kevin Garcia’s A Tiny Revolution is a weekly podcast of conversations with friends working in social justice movements and advocacy organizations.

-Blake Chastain is a Chicago-based writer & podcaster, recovering religion student, and host of the Exvangelical podcast.
+Blake Chastain is a Chicago-based writer & podcaster, recovering religion student, and former host of the Exvangelical podcast.
 A number of his podcasts have featured conversations around sexuality and gender:

 * Episode 6: LGBTQ Intersectionality & The Fruit of the Spirit with Rev. Kevin Wright